 - Recommended Doses and Schedule for Pneumococcal Vaccine

-- How is the Vaccine Given
+- How Is the Vaccine Given?

-- What Can Mothers Do for Protecting Their Babies from Pneumococcal Disease?
+- What Can Mothers Do for Protecting Their Babies From Pneumococcal Disease?

 You take all the care in the world to ensure your little one grows safe in your womb.
 But then she takes her first breath in the real world, and the game changes.
 There are so many factors that suddenly come into the picture once your little one is born, that try as you may, you may not be able to keep your precious baby safe from harm.
 One boon of medical advancement that firmly stands by your side at such times is vaccination.

 A vaccine is a preparation that is introduced into the body to teach it to fight with different diseases.
-Vaccines are routinely employed to prevent disease like rubella, measles, chicken pox, hepatitis, etc. in children.
+Vaccines are routinely employed to prevent disease like rubella, measles, chickenpox, hepatitis, etc. in children.
 However, one disease that gets side-lined quite often is the pneumococcal disease.

 Pneumococcal Disease: Causes, Types and Symptoms

 The pneumococcal disease is a group of illnesses caused by the bacterium Streptococcus pneumoniae.
 An infection of this bacterium can manifest in the form of following types of illnesses: